pages-cms/website/src/docs/configuration.md

 ## Content

-Content refers to all of the entries that can be managed by editors: collections (e.g. blog posts) and single types (e.g. the home page).
-The `content` key should be set as an array of content entries, each using the keys specificed below.
+Content managed by the users: collections (e.g. blog posts) and single types (e.g. the home page).
+The `content` key should be set as an array of content entries.

 ### Keys